yoe/SReview/docs/components.md

 state is not useful for a particular instance of SReview.

-It does not assume anything about the particular state that the talk is in, and can therefore be used for pretty much any state.
+It does not assume anything about the particular state that the talk is in, and can therefore be used for any state.

+### sreview-autoreview

+This script exists for cases where review can be automated.
+It is designed to be run in the `preview` state.

 ### sreview-cut